 A healthy garden is less likely to fall victim to insect attack so feed and nourish your vegetables.
 Planting flowers in all the empty spaces will encourage the good bugs to come and deal with the pests.

 A daily walk in the garden can stop a problem in its tracks before it has a chance to spread.

 Sow annual flowers in any bare spaces you have to keep attracting those beneficial bees and bugs.

 Remove the dead heads from your spring flowers so they put their energy into the next growth spurt.

 Keep up the liquid feeding, about every two weeks to encourage healthy growth.
 A homemade comfrey tea is great for all plants where you are harvesting the fruit, not the leaves.
 A seaweed fertiliser or a weedy tea is a great general liquid feed suitable for all vegetables and fruit.
 A manure based liquid feed is good for all your leafy greens.

 Keep topping your compost up with layers of greens and browns (nitrogen and carbon) and give it a good turn over to add in some oxygen.

 If your compost is full, start a new pile.
 Cover the old pile with a burlap sack or tarpaulin and let it sit and break down over summer and autumn, ready to be added to your garden beds next winter.

 Once the hot summer sun gets going, gardening in the middle of the day is no fun for you or your seedlings!
-So, enjoy slow relaxing evenings with a beer in hand, where it’s perfectly acceptable to garden until 9 pm!
+So, enjoy slow relaxing evenings with a cold beer in hand, where it’s perfectly acceptable to garden until 9 pm!